aristanetworks/avd-workshops/workshops/jinja-yaml.md

 As shown previously, we know expressions or variable substitution is performed with the double curly brackets, `{{ my_var }}`, but what does this look like in a Jinja template?

 For example, we may want to generate the hostname in our template for all the devices in our inventory file.
-In order to do this we can use a standard Ansible variable called `inventory_hostname`, which substitutes the name of the current inventory host the Ansible play is running against.
+In order to do this we can use an Ansible built-in variable called `inventory_hostname`, which substitutes the name of the current inventory host the Ansible play is running against.

 ```jinja
 {# Create a file assigning the device hostname #}